Leszek Ojrzyński

-Leszek Ojrzyński (born 31 May 1972) is a Polish former player and current manager.
+Leszek Ojrzyński (born 31 May 1972) is a Polish professional football manager and former player who is currently in charge of Ekstraklasa club Zagłębie Lubin.

+Playing career

-Ojrzyński played for Pomowiec Sońsk, Tęcza Płońsk and AZS AWF Warszawa.
+A former goalkeeper, Ojrzyński played for Pomowiec Sońsk, Tęcza Płońsk and AZS AWF Warsaw.

+Managerial career

+At the start of his management career, Ojrzyński was in charge of Legia Warsaw youth teams, Milan Milanówek and the reserve team of Polonia Warsaw.

+In December 2006, he was appointed head coach of third-tier Znicz Pruszków.
+With Ojrzyński in charge, Znicz earned promotion after finishing 1st in the league, with the club's striker Robert Lewandowski earning top scorer honours.
+Ojrzyński then went on to manage other I liga and II liga teams such as Wisła Płock, Raków Częstochowa, Odra Wodzisław Śląski and Zagłębie Sosnowiec.

 He was the manager of Ekstraklasa teams such as Korona Kielce, Podbeskidzie Bielsko-Biała and Górnik Zabrze.

-Previously he also managed a youth team of Legia Warsaw, Milan Milanówek, the reserve team of Polonia Warsaw, Znicz Pruszków, Wisła Płock, Raków Częstochowa, Odra Wodzisław Śląski and Zagłębie Sosnowiec.
-He was appointed manager of Arka Gdynia in April 2017.
-He left the club in June 2018.
+Ojrzyński was appointed manager of Arka Gdynia in April 2017.
+He led Arka to unlikely 2017–18 Polish Cup and 2018 Polish Super Cup wins, before leaving the club in June 2018.

 On 11 November 2020, he was announced as the manager of Stal Mielec.
-On 12 April 2021 he was dismissed.
+On 12 April 2021, he was dismissed.

 On 17 December 2021, Ojrzyński made his return to Korona Kielce, signing a contract to manage the team until the end of the 2022–23 season.
 Korona finished the season in fourth and entered promotion play-offs, won by Korona after a last-minute goal by Jacek Kiełb in extra-time of the final against Chrobry Głogów on 29 May 2022.
 However, the team struggled after their return to top flight, resulting in Ojrzyński being relieved of his duties following a 1–1 home draw against Piast Gliwice on 29 October 2022.

+On 13 March 2025, he became the manager of top-flight side Zagłębie Lubin.